 - 1. Obtain Advanced level of language proficiency defined by the American Council for the Teaching of Foreign Languages (ACTFL) - 2.
 Gain a broad knowledge of the cultures of China or Japan through interdisciplinary approaches - 3.
 Demonstrate their interdisciplinary understanding of China or Japan by completing a project in the Senior Seminar

-- Juwen Zhang, Professor of Chinese, Department Chair of Japanese/Chinese - Miho Fujiwara, Professor of Japanese - Kumiko Johnson, Continuing Instructor of Japanese - Ronald Loftus, Professor of Japanese Language and East Asian History - Huike Wen, Associate Professor of Chinese
+- Juwen Zhang, Professor of Chinese, Department Chair of Japanese/Chinese - Miho Fujiwara, Professor of Japanese - Kumiko Johnson, Continuing Instructor of Japanese - Huike Wen, Associate Professor of Chinese